My Portable Ergonomic Workstation Set Up for Digital Nomads

 My Portable Ergonomic Workstation Set Up

-Below are the products and practices I put into place to improve my digital nomad workstation:
+Below are the products and practices I put into place over the last 10 years to improve my digital nomad workstation.

 Wireless bluetooth mouse with trackpad (on non-dominant hand)!